-Houston County implements the Program Delivery Model of Advanced Content based on Georgia's Programming Standards for Meeting the Needs of Gifted & High-Ability Learners and state guidelines.
-Classes in gifted and talented education are courses of study in which the content, teaching strategies, and expectations of student mastery have been adjusted to be appropriate for gifted students.
-Houston County employs rigorous and relevant curricula in K-12 to accommodate the range of academic and intellectual needs of gifted learners.
-State-adopted standards are articulated and applied in differentiated curricula that match the identified academic needs, abilities, readiness, interests, and learning profiles of K-12 gifted learners in the regular classroom and in gifted education delivery systems.
-The curriculum enriches, extends, and enhances learning in gifted learners' areas of strength.
+Houston County implements the Advanced Content delivery model based on Georgia's Programming Standards for Meeting the Needs of Gifted & High-Ability Learners and state guidelines.

+Classes in gifted and talented education are courses of study in which the content, teaching strategies and expectations of student mastery have been adjusted to be appropriate for gifted students.
+Houston County employs rigorous and relevant curricula K-12 to accommodate the range of academic and intellectual needs of gifted learners.
+State-adopted standards are articulated and applied in differentiated curricula that match the identified academic needs, abilities, readiness, interests and learning profiles of K-12 gifted learners in both the regular classroom and gifted education delivery systems.
+The curriculum enriches, extends and enhances learning in gifted learners' areas of strength.